Artificial Intelligence Enabled NOMA Towards Next Generation Multiple Access: Interplay Between Cluster-Free NOMA With Emerging Techniques

 \subsection{Integrated Sensing and Communication}

-Driven by the emerging wireless applications such as smart cities and connected vehicles, next generation wireless systems are expected to provide both high-performance mobile communications and high-precision sensing capabilities.
-This has given rise to the novel concept of integrated sensing and communication (ISAC), where communications and sensing functionalities can be simultaneously supported using the unified physical infrastructure and the common spectrum resources.
-However, since there exists a tradeoff between the sensing quality and the communication performances, a fundamental challenge of ISAC is to realize efficient resource sharing and interference coordination for the communication and sensing signals.
-As an essential technology to enable multi-domain multiplexing, multiple-antenna NOMA is a key enabler for the implementations of ISAC \cite{NOMAISAC}.
-Moreover, as an advanced framework for unifying the existing BB-NOMA and CB-NOMA schemes, cluster-free NOMA can deliver ultra-flexible SIC operations between sensing users and communication users in various scenarios.
-With the aid of the machine learning, cluster-free NOMA can achieve scenarios-adaptive inter-functionality coexistence for ISAC.
+Next generation wireless systems are envisioned to provide both high-performance communications and high-precision sensing capabilities for emerging wireless applications, such as smart cities and connected vehicles.
+This has given rise to the novel concept of integrated sensing and communication (ISAC), which supports both communication and sensing functions using a unified physical infrastructure and common spectrum resources.
+However, due to the fundamental trade-off between sensing qualities and communication performance, a crucial challenge for ISAC is to realize efficient resource sharing and interference coordination between communicating and sensing signals.
+As an essential multi-domain multiplexing technology, multiple-antenna NOMA has become a key enabler for ISAC developments \cite{NOMAISAC}.
+As a further advance, cluster-free NOMA can deliver ultra-flexible SIC operations between sensing users and communication users in various scenarios.
+With the aid of machine learning, scenarios-adaptive inter-functionality coexistence can be achieved for ISAC.